dangvd/crystal-dock/README.md

 - Support for separate wallpapers for separate virtual desktops
 - Separate configs for separate desktop environments

+## Recommended icon theme

+A good icon theme to use with Crystal Dock is the Crystal Remix icon theme: https://github.com/dangvd/crystal-remix-icon-theme

+## License

+Crystal Dock is licensed under the GNU General Public License v3.0

 ## Dependencies

 Crystal Dock is written in C++ and depends on:
 - Qt5 as the GUI framework
 - KWindowSystem as a high-level API to access the window system

-## Recommended icon theme

-A nice icon theme to use with Crystal Dock is the Crystal Remix icon theme: https://github.com/dangvd/crystal-remix-icon-theme

 ---